The Association of Resource and Education for Autistic Children (REACh) is a Lions community service

 provides FREE services to autistic children and their families.
 From a small group of four children, our

 Centre is now offering free services to around 80 children, ranging from 3 years old to 30 years old.
 We started another Centre in Butterworth in 1998 to meet the increasing needs of the northern region in Malaysia.
+In the early year of 2015, Butterworth centre was closed and all the children were transferred to the main centre in Penang Island.

 We are pleased to note that the benefits of our holistic training have successfully contributed to the